Maximin Surfaces, and the Strong Subadditivity of the Covariant Holographic Entanglement Entropy: Discussion

 \subsection{Acknowledgments}

 This research was supported by the Simons Foundation, and NSF grant PHY-1205500.
-I am grateful for conversations with Matthew Headrick, Mark Van Raamsdonk, Don Marolf, Veronika Hubeny, Mukund Rangamani, Rob Myers, and Netta Engelhardt.
+I am grateful for conversations with Matthew Headrick, Mark Van Raamsdonk, Don Marolf, Veronika Hubeny, Mukund Rangamani, Rob Myers, Netta Engelhardt, Horacio Casini, and Andrea Prudenziati.